AmpereComputing/gVisor-on-ampere/README.md

 ### Kernel 5.5 or newer

 As discussed earlier, gVisor requires a platform to implement the intercepting sandboxing mechanisms, and currently `ptrace` and `KVM` are implemented.
 If you are planning on using gVisor with KVM, the Linux Kernel Virtual Machine, then it is necessary to use a specific Linux Kernel version which includes the necessary patches to enable usage on Arm64.
 Currently the Linux Kernel 5.5 includes the necessary patch for KVM.
-Further information and reading on the patches that for enabling usage of KVM as the gVisor platform please consult the information located here:
+Further information and reading on the patches  for enabling usage with KVM can be found here:

 * [https://lore.kernel.org/kvmarm/20191206020802.196108-1-justin.he@arm.com/t/#u](https://lore.kernel.org/kvmarm/20191206020802.196108-1-justin.he@arm.com/t/#u
 )